adambajguz/Typin/Readme.md

 ## Benchmarks

-Here's how CliFx's execution overhead compares to that of other libraries.
+Here's how Typin's execution overhead compares to that of other libraries.

 ```ini
 BenchmarkDotNet=v0.12.0, OS=Windows 10.0.14393.3443 (1607/AnniversaryUpdate/Redstone1)